 As unimaginable as it is, nursing home neglect in the form of sexual abuse occurs frequently in nursing homes.
-There are rapists that work in nursing homes – where you entrust your loved one’s care.
-Many residents, due to their debilities, do not have adequate capabilities to resist and fight back.
-They become easy targets.
-This is criminal.
+There are rapists who work in nursing homes – where you entrust your loved one’s care.
+Many residents, due to their disabilities, do not have adequate capabilities to resist and fight back.
+They become easy targets, and this is criminal.
 THIS IS NOT ACCEPTABLE.
 This has to be stopped, and the nursing home administration must be held accountable.

 - Inadequate care